elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-9-1-install-esxi-hosts-with-custom-settings.md

 	>     >                             net-igb 2.1.11.1-3vmw.500.1.16.721882 VMware VMwareCertified 2012-07-05
 	>     >
 >     >
 >     >                             So we have the 2.1.11 version installed and we are going to install the 3.1.17 version.
-First let&#8217;s create a directory to store our driver files and then extract the contents:
+First let's create a directory to store our driver files and then extract the contents:
 >     >
 	>     >
 	>     >                             ~ # cd /vmfs/volumes/OI_LUN0/